The role of social media in branding

 Authenticity, trust and truth

 In a world that’s constantly changing, getting more expensive and politically unstable consumers want authenticity, trust and truth from brands.
 And this is why social media is so important.
 Rather than a traditional, one-way TV ad type conversation social media opens the back door to a brand.
 Through sharing images such as team lunches, inspiration and behind the scenes shots that would never make it onto a billboard, social media brings a brand’s personality to life.
-It allows a consumer to feel closer to it and even interact with it; leave a comment on one of Innocent’s Instagram posts and they’ll not just reply but probably ask you a question back.
+It allows a consumer to feel closer to it and even interact with it; leave a comment on the food and drink brand Innocent’s Instagram posts and they’ll not just reply but probably ask you a question back.
 Social media allows brands to really get to know their audience, and in tern, their audience feel like they really get to really know them.
 An Instagram profile puts a brand in the same sphere as individuals, making that brand seem more alive and personified than ever before.
 When you buy a product from a brand you follow on Instagram you feel like you’re buying from a friend.
 And who wouldn’t want to support their friends?

 But use it wisely